 V561.
-It's probably better to assign value to 'foo' variable than to declare it anew.
+Consider assigning value to 'foo' variable instead of declaring it anew.

 The analyzer detected a potential error: there is a variable in code which is defined and initialized but not being used further.
 Besides, there is a variable in the exterior scope which also has the same name and type.
 It is highly probable that the programmer intended to use an already existing variable instead of defining a new one.